FiscalCalc

 State income tax (top rate)9.85%

-Cost of living vs. national avg+5% more expensive
+Cost of living vs. national avg6.4% less expensive

 Retirement Planning in Minnesota: What You Need to Know

 Retirement planning in Minnesota requires factoring in the state's unique combination of cost of living, tax treatment of retirement income, and local income levels.
-Minnesota's cost of living index of 105 means that a dollar goes further in most other states than in Minnesota, which directly affects how much nest egg you need.
+Minnesota's cost of living index of 93.6 means that a dollar goes further in Minnesota than in most other states, which directly affects how much nest egg you need.

 Minnesota vs. National Retirement Benchmarks